-Be able to move and position an individual 4.1 Confirm the individual's identity and obtain valid consent

-marriada 4.2 Communicate with the individual in

-a manner which:

-provides relevant information

-addresses needs and concerns

-provides support and reassurance

-is respectful of personal beliefs and

-preferences

-4.3 Position the individual in accordance

-with their care plan

-4.4 Communicate effectively with others

-involved in the manoeuvre

-4.5 Describe the aids and equipment that

-may be used for moving and positioning

-4.6 Use equipment to maintain the

-individual in the appropriate

-position

-4.7 Encourage the individual's

-active participation in the

-manoeuvre

-4.8 Monitor the individual throughout

-theactivity

-4.9 Record and report the activity noting

-when the next positioning manoeuvre

-is due

-5. Know when to seek advice and/or 5.1 Describe when advice and/or assistance

-assistance from others when moving should be sought in relation to moving or

-and positioning an individual positioning an individual

-5.2 Describe sources of information available

-in relation to moving and positioning

-individuals
+Be able to move and position an individual 4.1 Confirm the individual's identity and obtain valid consent 4.2 Communicate with the individual in a manner which: provides relevant information addresses needs and concerns provides support and reassurance is respectful of personal beliefs and preferences 4.3 Position the individual in accordance with their care plan 4.4 Communicate effectively with others involved in the manoeuvre 4.5 Describe the aids and equipment that may be used for moving and positioning 4.6 Use equipment to maintain the individual in the appropriate position 4.7 Encourage the individual's active participation in the manoeuvre 4.8 Monitor the individual throughout the activity 4.9 Record and report the activity noting when the next positioning manoeuvre is due Know when to seek advice and/or assistance from others when moving and positioning an individual 5.1 Describe when advice and/or assistance should be sought in relation to moving or positioning an individual 5.2 Describe sources of information available in relation to moving and positioning individuals

-Individual refers to someone requiring care or support; it will usually mean the personor people supported by the learner possible; the individual is regarded as an active partner in their own care or support, rather than a passive recipient Unit aim (s) This unit is aimed at those working in a wide range of settings.
-It provides the learner withthe knowledge and skills required to move and position individuals as part of their plan of care according to their specific needs.
-Assessment requirements specified by This unit must be assessed in accordance asector or regulatory body (if appropriate) with Skills for Health Assessment Principles.
+Individual refers to someone requiring care or support; it will usually mean the person or people supported by the learner possible; the individual is regarded as an active partner in their own care or support, rather than a passive recipient Unit aim (s) This unit is aimed at those working in a wide range of settings.
+It provides the learner with the knowledge and skills required to move and position individuals as part of their plan of care according to their specific needs.
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in accordance with Skills for Health Assessment Principles.
 Details of the relationship of the unit and relevant National Occupational Standards This unit links to CHS6.2012.